 Enabling and Disabling Automated Crash Reporting

 In RStudio Desktop (including Pro), users will be prompted to enable automated crash reporting upon opening the application.
-In RStudio Server and RStudio Server Pro, automated crash reporting is disabled by default.
+In RStudio Server and RStudio Workbench (previously RStudio Server Pro), automated crash reporting is disabled by default.

 An administrator-level file and a user-level file can be supplied which enables/disables the feature, as well as configuring various other parameters such as the upload URL and where minidumps should be stored.
 The user-level configuration file is created by RStudio when prompting the user whether to enable crash reporting.
 The administrator-level file completely overrides any user-specified configuration, allowing administrators to forcefully enable or disable the feature, regardless of what users have chosen.